Precipitation

-Precipitation is a major component of the water cycle, and is responsible for depositing fresh water on the planet.
+Precipitation is a major component of the water cycle, and is responsible for depositing most of the fresh water on the planet.
 Approximately 505000 km3 of water falls as precipitation each year: 398000 km3 over oceans and 107000 km3 over land.
 Given the Earth's surface area, that means the globally averaged annual precipitation is 990 mm, but over land it is only 715 mm.
 Climate classification systems such as the Köppen climate classification system use average annual rainfall to help differentiate between differing climate regimes.
 Global warming is already causing changes to weather, increasing precipitation in some geographies, and reducing it in others, resulting in additional extreme weather.

 Precipitation may occur on other celestial bodies.
-Saturn's largest satellite, Titan, hosts methane precipitation as a slow-falling drizzle, which has been observed as Rain puddles at its equator and polar regions.
+Saturn's largest satellite, Titan, hosts methane precipitation as a slow-falling drizzle, which has been observed as rain puddles at its equator and polar regions.